Myofascial trigger point: Myofascial pain syndrome

 Myofascial pain syndrome is a focal hyperirritability in muscle that can strongly modulate central nervous system functions.
 Scholars distinguish this from fibromyalgia, which is characterized by widespread pain and tenderness and is described as a central augmentation of nociception giving rise to deep tissue tenderness that includes muscles.
 Myofascial pain is associated with muscle tenderness that arises from trigger points, focal points of tenderness, a few millimeters in diameter, found at multiple sites in a muscle and the fascia of muscle tissue.
 Biopsy tests found that trigger points were hyperirritable and electrically active muscle spindles in general muscle tissue.

 Misdiagnosis of pain

 The misdiagnosis of pain is the most important issue taken up by Travell and Simons.
-Referred pain from trigger points mimics the symptoms of a very long list of common maladies, but physicians, in weighing all the possible causes for a given condition, rarely consider a myofascial source.
+Referred pain from trigger points mimics the symptoms of a very long list of common maladies.
+Physicians, in weighing all the possible causes for a given condition, rarely consider a myofascial source.
 The study of trigger points has not historically been part of medical education.
 Travell and Simons hold that most of the common everyday pain is caused by myofascial trigger points and that ignorance of that basic concept could inevitably lead to false diagnoses and the ultimate failure to deal effectively with pain.